-A. If the beneficiary is deemed appropriate for consumer-directed services and Attendant Care service is selected, a consumer-directed approach will be used in the provision of Attendant Care services.
-The beneficiary or representative is free to select the tasks within the Plan of Care to be performed and when these tasks will be accomplished.
-Each beneficiary or representative who elects to receive Consumer-Directed Attendant Care services must agree to and be capable of recruiting, hiring, training, managing and terminating attendants.
-The beneficiary or representative must also monitor Consumer-
+A. If the beneficiary is deemed appropriate for consumer-directed services and Attendant Care Service is selected, a consumer-directed approach will be used in the provision of Attendant Care services.
+The participant beneficiary or representative is free to select the tasks within the Plan of Care to be performed and when these tasks will be accomplished.
+Each participant beneficiary or representative who elects to receive Consumer-Directed Attendant Care Services services must agree to and be capable of recruiting, hiring, training, managing and terminating Attendantsattendants.
+The participant beneficiary or representative must also monitor Consumer-Directed Attendant Care

-Directed Attendant Care service timesheets and approve payment to the attendant for services provided by signing the timesheets.
+Service service timesheets and approve payment to the Attendant attendant for services provided by signing the timesheets.

-Beneficiaries or representatives who can comprehend the rights and accept the responsibilities of consumer-directed care may wish to have Alternatives Consumer-Directed Attendant Care services included on their Plan of Care.
+Participants Beneficiaries or representatives who can comprehend the rights and accept the responsibilities of consumer-directed care may wish to have Alternatives Gonsumer-Directed Attendant Care Services services included on their plan-Plan of care Care.
+The participant's plan of care will be submitted to the attending physician for his or her review and approval.

 - NOTE: Policy applicable to the consumer-direction model requires action by the beneficiary or their representative in the direction of their care.
 If the beneficiary is capable of meeting the requirements of consumer-direction, but allows a Decision Making Partner to assist them in making decisions, the Decision Making Partner does not have to meet the definition of a legal representative.
-However, if the beneficiary is not capable of meeting the requirements of consumer-direction, the representative directing the beneficiary's care must meet the definition of a legal representative, as explained in this manual. - B. The ArPath comprehensive assessment completed by the DAAS RN/Counselor for each Alternatives Waiver applicant will contain information relative to the beneficiary's functional, social and environmental situation. - The beneficiary's CSM will assist the beneficiary or his/her legal representative in fulfilling the responsibilities of employing an attendant care provider, including understanding the minimum qualifications set forth in this manual for provider certification and the Medicaid enrollment and reimbursement process.
-During the initial assessment and prior to waiver approval, the beneficiary will be instructed to notify the DAAS RN/Counselor when an attendant has been recruited and a formal service agreement between the beneficiary and the attendant, form AAS-9512, Self-Directed Attendant Care Service Agreement, has been completed and signed.
+However, if the beneficiary is not capable of meeting the requirements of consumer-direction, the representative directing the beneficiary's care must meet the definition of a legal representative, as explained in this manual. - B. The Evaluation of Need for Nursing Home Care Form (DHS 703) ArPath comprehensive assessment completed by the DAAS Rehab Counselor of RN/Counselor for each Alternatives Waiver applicant will contain information relative to the participant's beneficiary's functional, social and environmental situation. - The beneficiary's CSM will assist the beneficiary or his/her legal representative in fulfilling the responsibilities of employing an attendant care provider, including understanding to aid in the Attendant Care recruitment process, participants will be apprised of the minimum qualifications set forth in this manual for provider certification (See Section 213.220) and the Medicaid enrollment and reimbursement process.
+During the initial assessment and prior to waiver approval.
+The the participant beneficiary will be instructed to notify the DAAS Rehab Counselor of RN/Counselor when an attendant has been recruited and The DAAS Waiver Counselor of RN will facilitate the development of a formal service agreement between the participant beneficiary and the Attendantational training the form AAS-9512, Self-Directed Attendant Care Service Agreement, has been completed and signed.
 Instructions are provided with the Attendant Care packet.
 Once approved for the waiver, this process is the responsibility of the Counseling Support Manager (CSM).